ValveSoftware/GameNetworkingSockets/README.md

 * OpenSSL
 * Google protobuf
-* ujson.
-A small JSON parser, with DOM storage using STL.
-The project seems to have been abandoned, as our pull requests have been ignored.
-The code is included in this project, with some of our own fixes and changes.
 * ed25519-donna and curve25519-donna.
 We've made some minor changes, so the source is included in this project.

 ### Linux